GustafEnebog/CODE-project-1/README.md

 ++ My Bonsai Page - mittnamnkenny

 ### Media

+The code for the header with navbar, form and footer from Code Institute's "Love Running" was used as a starting point for my code.

 Zoom on hover
 The five pillars of webdesign by Jesse James Garrett This webpage has its first implementation in a Squarespace-version of this site (Also including the artist art courses which is omitted on this site).
 This new implementation has improved on weak points of the first implementation which was: